coburnicus/eleventy-base-blog/states/alabama.md

 Yes, pursuant to Ala.
 Admin.
 Code r.
 290-8-9-.08, the Alabama Department of Education’s Special Education Services has published special procedures, although the GATOR project has not located guidance outlining this procedure.

-**_Do parents lose the right to make a due process complaint or to sue if their students’ right to a free, appropriate public education (FAPE) is violated?_**
+**_Do parents lose the right to make a due process complaint or to sue if their students’ right to a free, appropriate public education (FAPE) is violated if their rights transfer?_**

 Unclear.
 The GATOR project team has not found hearing officer or court decisions that address this issue.